AbhishekPednekar84/personal-blog-site/content/embedding-jupyter.md

 Summary: Embed Jupyter Notebooks in your website using Github and NBInteract
 Cover: /static/images/black-gradient-article.jpg

-In this post, we will learn how to embed **Jupyter Notebooks** on a website.
+In this post, we will learn how to embed **Jupyter Notebooks** in a website.
 The great thing about being able to embed notebooks is that either all or a subset of the notebook content, whether static or interactive can be made available directly on a website or a blog post.
 This is especially helpful for static sites (like **[Code Disciples](https://codedesiples.in)**) since the content can be added directly to the **Markdown**.
 Readers do not need to navigate to a notebook server or a repository to explicitly view the notebook.

 To start off, we will create a **[Github Gist](https://gist.github.com/)** by uploading a **Jupyter Notebook (.ipynb file)**.
 To keep it simple, we will be using a notebook containing some Math formulae in **Markdown**.
 We can use a repository instead of a Gist.
 However, since we are dealing with just a few lines of Markdown, a Gist seems more appropriate.